-Continuously practise mock tests.
+Continuously practice mock tests.
 Identify your area of weakness and work to improve.

 - How can I score good marks for the bank test?

-Do not answer questions which you are not sure of.
+Do not answer questions that you are not sure of.
 This can avoid the possibility of a negative score.
 Always go for easy questions first.